Martin Keamy: Development

-A remake of the 1957 film 3:10 to Yuma opened in theaters on September 7, 2007.
-Lost's co-show runner/executive producer/head writer/co-creator Damon Lindelof enjoyed Kevin Durand's supporting performance as Tucker and checked to see if he was available for a role on Lost.
-The casting director had Durand read a page of dialogue for the new character Keamy; Durand was offered the role in early October and he traveled to Honolulu in Hawaii—where Lost is filmed on location—by October 17, 2007.
+A remake of the 1957 film 3:10 to Yuma directed by James Mangold opened in theaters on September 7, 2007.
+Lost's co-showrunner/executive producer/head writer/co-creator Damon Lindelof enjoyed Kevin Durand's supporting performance as Tucker and checked to see if he was available for a role on Lost.
+The casting director had Durand read a page of dialogue for the new character Martin Keamy; Durand was offered the role in early October and he traveled to Honolulu in Hawaii—where Lost is filmed on location—by October 17, 2007.
 A former stand-up comic and rapper from Thunder Bay, Ontario, Canada, with the stage name "Kevy D", Durand had seen only around six episodes of Lost by the time he won the part.
 When he was shooting, he was confused by the story, later stating "I didn't want to know anything or be attached to anybody.
 I'm glad I didn't.
 But now that I'm on it, I'll watch all of it."
 Durand revealed his appreciation for the cast, crew and scripts and the fact that he had the chance to act as someone with a similar physical appearance to himself, as he had previously done roles that had not prompted recognition from viewers on the street.